vanameister/migration/README.md

 To use the sprig driver, simply specify the type as 'sprig' and register the module as a sprig model object.

+#### Jelly
+Jelly driver that allows you to sync/remove sprig models from the database is also included.

+To use the jelly driver, specify the type as 'jelly' and register the module as a jelly model object.

 ### Interfaced
 If you've used the migratable interface, then your model will not need a driver to extract the database modelling information out of it.